travelmarx/scrapbook101/docs/about-this-site.md

 ## Running locally

-Running our site locally, enables
+Running our site locally, enables to

-* Editing offline and with different tools and environments.
-(We use [GitHub Desktop][desktop] and [Visual Studio Code][vscode].)
+* Edit offline and with different tools and environments.
+(We use a combination of [Git Bash][gitbash], [GitHub Desktop][desktop] and [Visual Studio Code][vscode].)
-* Checking in many changes at once.
+* Check in many changes at once.
-* Speeding up write-build cycle by finding and fixing build problems quicker.
-Errors appear in the window where you start the Jekyll process.
+* Speed up write-build cycle by finding and fixing build problems quicker.
+(Errors appear in the window where you start the Jekyll process.)

 For more information about running Jekyll locally, see [Setting up your GitHub Pages site locally with Jekyll][ghpjekloc].
 After following the help, our site wasn't rendering correctly and we realized that while working only on-line (with the GitHub UI) our pages didn't seem to need what's called *front matter*, but locally it was needed for each page.
 A simple *front matter* looks like this: